 Ann serves as appointed defense counsel, representing insureds in litigation alleging personal injury or wrongful death, construction defect, and premises liability.
 She also assists a self-insured entity by analyzing and providing advice regarding its defense and indemnity obligations to its business partners.

 Earlier in her career, Ann spent four months on secondment in the Lloyd’s, London Insurance Market.
-There, she worked with the legal team of a leading Lloyd’s insurer on a broad range of worldwide claims at all phases of the claims process, including claims investigation and adjustment, coverage analysis, litigation and resolution.
+There, she worked with the legal team of a leading Lloyd’s insurer on a broad range of worldwide claims at all phases of the claims process, including claims investigation and adjustment, coverage analysis, litigation, and resolution.
 Ann also worked with underwriters to draft U.S. policy wordings.
-Drawing on this experience, her practice includes counseling insurers with regard to underwriting and risk management issues.
+Drawing on this experience, her practice includes counseling insurers concerning underwriting and risk management issues.

 Education